Affiliate links on Android Authority may earn us a commission. Learn more.

-If you want to keep the brick size to the minimum, the Anker 713 Nano 2 (45W) is one of the better chargers to get if you want to charge your Pixel Fold and use the same charger for other devices, like a Macbook Air or a Dell XPS laptop.
-It supports 45W USB PD PPS, which lends compatibility with all of these devices.
+If you want to keep the brick size to a minimum, the Anker 713 Nano 2 (45W) is one of the better chargers to get.
+You can use it to charge your Pixel Fold and other devices, like a MacBook Air or a Dell XPS laptop.
+It supports 45W USB PD PPS, which lends compatibility with all these devices.
 Note that there is no cable included with the charger.

 Anker also sells the 715 Nano 2 (65W), which retains the same form factor but outputs an even higher 65W of power.
-However, it makes sense to opt for a multi-port charger at that point for simultaneous charging.
+However, opting for a multiport charger at that point for simultaneous charging makes sense.

 The best multiport chargers for the Pixel Fold

 Single-port chargers make sense if you want to stick to a compact size.
-If you have the budget, you should opt for a multiport charger that has a lot more flexibility and versatility.
-With the second port, you can charge your smartwatch or earbuds at the same time as you charge your Pixel Fold, saving you from the hassle of needing to swap cables all the time.
+If you have the budget, you should opt for a multiport charger with much more flexibility and versatility.
+With the second port, you can charge your smartwatch or earbuds simultaneously as you charge your Pixel Fold, saving you from the hassle of swapping cables all the time.

-To choose a good multiport charger, assess how many devices you need to charge regularly and simultaneously, what is their maximum charging speed, and what ports they need.
+To choose a good multiport charger, assess how many devices you need to charge regularly and simultaneously, their maximum charging speed, and what ports they need.

 Google offers the Pixel Watch as a preorder bonus to Pixel Fold users.
-The Pixel Watch comes with a proprietary charging puck that uses USB-C on one end.
-So if you are picking a multiport charger for use with the watch, we recommend picking one with at least two USB-C ports.
+The Pixel Watch has a proprietary charging puck with USB-C on one end.
+So if you are picking a multiport charger for use with the watch, we recommend choosing one with at least two USB-C ports.

 On the other hand, if you are using the Pixel Buds A with the Pixel Fold, you’d get a USB-A to USB-C cable for charging the earbuds.
-In this case, you can choose a multiport charger with one USB-A port and one USB-C port, unless you are okay with swapping cables or buying a different cable.
+In this case, you can choose a multiport charger with one USB-A and one USB-C port unless you are okay with swapping or buying a different cable.

-As a general recommendation for maximum versatility, we recommend buying a multiport charger with at least one high-powered USB-C port and at least one USB-A.
+We recommend buying a multiport charger with at least one high-powered USB-C port and at least one USB-A for maximum versatility.

 Iniu 45W USB PD charger

 For Pixel Fold users looking to simultaneously charge at least a Pixel Watch or a pair of earbuds with the foldable, we recommend they upgrade to this Iniu 45W GaN charger.
-The top USB-C port goes all the way up to 45W, while the bottom USB-A port goes up to 18W when used individually.
-When used simultaneously, you get 30W plus 12W, which remains perfect for charging the Pixel Fold alongside a pair of earbuds or other accessories.
+The top USB-C port goes up to 45W, while the bottom USB-A port goes up to 18W when used individually.
+When used simultaneously, you get 30W plus 12W, which remains perfect for charging the Pixel Fold alongside other accessories.

 Note that there is no USB cable included with the charger.